GBillotey/Xrange_array/README.md

 Float or complex numbers in simple or double precision with extra base-2 exponent stored as and `int32` are implemented.
 It also provides real an complex implementation for:
 - The main binary operations `(+, -, *, /, <, <=, >, >=)`
-- a few selected complex functions `(abs, sqrt, square, conj, log)`
+- a few selected complex functions `(abs, angle, sqrt, square, conj, log)`
 - an `abs2` function: optimal implementation of square of `abs` for complex numbers.

 Their use is transparent to the user, as they follow numpy general API.